What Is Back Bonding?

 Does back bonding affect bond length?

 Back bonding BF3 has no impact on the molecule’s bond angle, planarity, or geometry.
-Notice that, as a result of back bonding, the hybridisation shifts, bond strength improves, and bond length decreases.
+Also, note that, as a result of back bonding, the hybridisation shifts, bond strength improves, and bond length decreases.

 The size of orbitals increases when we switch from fluorine to chlorine, so there isn’t any efficient back bonding.
 Similarly, due to much larger changes in the size of overlapping orbitals, BBr3 would have less back bonding.